reaptor/elmish-land/docs/docs/core-concepts/linking-and-navigating.md

 ## Anchor element (\<a\>)

-The `Route.format` function is used to get the URL for a specified route.
+The `Route.format` function is used to get the URL for a specific route.
 ```fsharp
 Html.a [
     prop.text "Click me"